Standard 11 Face-to-Face Induction Course

 • Work health and safety officer - supporting safe work practices on site

-How much does the Certificate II in Resources & Infrastructure Work Preparation (RII20120) cost?
+How much does the Certificate II in Resources and Infrastructure Work Preparation (RII20120) course cost?

-The Certificate II in Resources & Infrastructure Work Preparation (RII20120) course fee varies across locations.
+The Certificate II in Resources and Infrastructure Work Preparation course fee varies across locations.
 Please contact us for more information.

-Is funding available for the Certificate II in Resources & Infrastructure Work Preparation (RII20120) course?
+Is funding available for the Certificate II in Resources and Infrastructure Work Preparation (RII20120) course?

-The Certificate II in Resources & Infrastructure Work Preparation (RII20120) course is approved under Career Start, the Queensland Government’s training initiative replacing the Certificate III Guarantee (effective 1 July 2025).
+The Certificate II in Resources and Infrastructure Work Preparation is approved under Career Start, the Queensland Government’s training initiative replacing the Certificate III Guarantee (effective 1 July 2025).
 Career Start provides eligible Queenslanders with government-subsidised training to help them begin a Certificate III qualification, and potentially an apprenticeship or traineeship, selected from priority or emerging industries.
-You may also be eligible for VETiS funding.
-Please view the funding information section further up this page for more information.
+You may also be eligible for Vocational Education in Schools (VETiS) and Construction Skills Queensland (CSQ) funding.
+Please view our funding page for more information.

-How long does it take to complete the Certificate II in Resources & Infrastructure Work Preparation (RII20120) course?
+How long does it take to complete the Certificate II in Resources and Infrastructure Work Preparation (RII20120) course?

-The Certificate II in Resources & Infrastructure Work Preparation (RII20120) course takes approximately 3-6 months to complete.
+The Certificate II in Resources and Infrastructure Work Preparation course takes approximately 3-6 months to complete.
 You will be required to complete online learning modules and attend face-to-face training for the practical assessments.

-Are there any entry requirements for the Certificate II in Resources & Infrastructure Work Preparation (RII20120) course?
+Are there any entry requirements for the Certificate II in Resources and Infrastructure Work Preparation (RII20120) course?

 There are no formal entry requirements.
 However, students will need: